forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

-## Events and Situation
+## Events and Situation 7.10. onwards

 ### Events and Situation Gaza
 * There are reported *no* truly safe places in Gaza.
-* There living circumstances are reported in many places to be intolerable.
+* The living circumstances are reported in many places to be intolerable.

 ###### UNRWA Situation Report